prachi-pandey-github/prachi/README.md

 - 💞️ I’m looking to collaborate on python and MySQL projects.
 - 📫 You can reach me via linkedin: https://www.linkedin.com/in/prachi-kumari-pandey-b7223b231
 - 😄 Pronouns: she/her
 - ⚡ Fun fact:As a developer, I speak multiple languages, but not all of them are human!
-My favorite dialects include Python,C and MySQL.
+My favorite dialect is Python.

 <!---
 devloper-prachi/devloper-prachi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.